 Better Tests with Oversampling

 The more data you use for testing or training your strategy, the less bias will affect the test result and the more accurate will be the training.
 The problem: price data is always in short supply.
-Even shorter when you must put aside some part for out-of-sample tests.
+Even shorter since you must put aside some part for out-of-sample tests.
 Extending the test or training period far into the past is not always a solution.
 The markets of the 1990s or 1980s were very different from today, so their price data can cause misleading results.

-In this article I’ll describe a simple method to produce more trades for testing, training, and optimizing from the same amount of price data.
-The method is tested with a price action system based on data mining price patterns.
+In this article I’ll describe a simple method to produce more trades for testing and training from the same amount of price data.
+As a side effect, you’ll get an additional metric for the robustness of your strategy.
 Continue reading “Better Tests with Oversampling”